hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/aggregate-functions.md

 | AVG(DISTINCT <expression>) | sql.avgDistinct(<expression>) |
 | GROUP_CONCAT(DISTINCT <expression>, <sep>, <ordering>) | sql.groupConcatDistinct(<expression>, <sep>, <ordering>) |

 ## Window Functions

-The following aggregate expressions can also operate as window functions.
-They do not consolidate rows, but only compute values from multiple rows.
+Window functions do not consolidate rows, but only compute values from multiple rows and do not require a `GROUP BY` clause.
+Some traditional aggregate functions have been enhanced to also work as window functions.

+They can be divided in three groups, according to their semantics: enhanced, analytical, and positional analytical functions.

+### Enhanced Window Functions

+These are the traditional aggregate functions, enhanced to work as window functions:

 | Aggregate Function | In LiveSQL |
 | -- | -- |